Classic search

 Glenn Gabe

-Speed problems are among the most fixable issues on this list.
-Most of the common culprits — oversized images, an uncached server, a bloated page builder — have straightforward solutions that a competent developer can address in a day.
+Speed is one of the more forgiving items on this list.
+The usual suspects (oversized images, an uncached server, a bloated page builder) each have a clean fix a competent developer can ship in a day.

 You have no reviews or local signals

-The same signals that feed the map pack also matter for organic rankings.
-Your Google Business Profile, your business name and address appearing consistently across the web, and a steady flow of recent reviews all function as trust signals that tell Google your business is real, active, and worth showing.
-A business that last updated its profile in 2021 and hasn't received a review since looks, to an algorithm, like a business that may have closed.
+Those same signals carry over to organic rankings.
+A claimed and filled-out Business Profile, your name and address matching across the web, and a steady drip of recent reviews all read as proof that the business is real, active, and safe to recommend.
+A profile last touched in 2021 with no reviews since looks, to an algorithm, a lot like a business that closed.

-For the practical do-it-this-week version of getting your local presence in order, see the Google Business Profile and map pack checklist.
-The short version: claim and complete your profile, pick the right primary category, get your first twenty reviews from happy customers you already know, and respond to everything.
+For the do-it-this-week version, see the Google Business Profile and map pack checklist.
+Short version: claim and complete the profile, set the right primary category, gather your first twenty reviews from customers you already know are happy, and reply to every one.

-Visibility problems are almost always fixable infrastructure problems.
-The businesses that stay invisible are usually the ones that haven't looked at the infrastructure.
+Invisibility is almost always a fixable infrastructure problem.
+The businesses that stay invisible are usually the ones who never looked at the infrastructure.

 You're invisible to AI search

-AI engines don't just pull the top Google result and read it aloud.
-They assemble answers from sources they've indexed and trust — and the formatting of your content, the structure of your pages, and whether you're mentioned across the broader web all influence whether you're included or skipped.
-A business that ranks on page two of Google and has clear, direct answers on its site may actually show up in AI answers more than a competitor who ranks higher but writes in vague marketing language that's hard for a model to cite.
+An AI engine doesn't grab the top Google result and read it aloud.
+It builds an answer from sources it has indexed and learned to trust, and your formatting, your page structure, and whether you're mentioned elsewhere on the web all feed into whether you make the cut.
+A business sitting on page two with clear, direct answers can show up in AI results more often than a higher-ranked competitor whose pages read like vague marketing a model can't quote cleanly.

-As AI answers claim more of the search experience, being absent from them is becoming as damaging as being absent from Google was ten years ago.
-For a practical guide to getting your business cited in AI answers, see how to get cited in ChatGPT and AI search.
+As AI answers swallow more of the search experience, being absent from them is starting to hurt the way being absent from Google did a decade ago.
+For the practical playbook, read how to get cited in ChatGPT and AI search.

 Which one should you fix first?

-If you're not indexed at all, start there — nothing else matters until Google can see your site.
-If you're indexed but not ranking, diagnose in this order: speed and technical health, then content depth and authority, then local signals and reviews.
-AI search invisibility is worth addressing in parallel if you're doing any content work anyway, since the same structural improvements that help classic SEO also help AI citability.
+Fix indexing first, because nothing else matters until Google can see the site.
+If you're already indexed but stuck, work in this order: speed and technical health, then content depth and authority, then local signals and reviews.
+Handle AI-search invisibility alongside any content work you're already doing, since the same structural fixes that help classic SEO also make you easier for a model to cite.

-Most businesses have a combination of these problems.
-The good news is that fixing the infrastructure once — getting a fast, well-structured site with clear content and active local signals — tends to lift all the surfaces at once.
-It's not five separate projects.
-It's one system that, when built right, works across all of them.
+Almost every business carries a mix of these.
+The encouraging part is that fixing the infrastructure once (a fast, well-structured site with clear content and live local signals) tends to lift all the surfaces together.
+This isn't five separate projects.
+It's one system that, built properly, pays off across every one of them.

 Frequently asked questions